This quick guide will walk you through creating a simple settings menu with prebuilt settings and components that come with GGS out-of-the-box.

 A setting can have an empty section, but not an empty key.
 If key is empty, the setting's value will not be saved.
 Go ahead and give this setting an appropriate key name.
 You can also change the section name if you like.

-You may have also noticed the group Value Properties.
-These properties are used to customize the way the default property is exported to the inspector.
-You don't need to worry about them when using templates so let's ignore them for now.
+The Value Properties group is used to customize the way the default property is exported to the inspector.
+You don't need to worry about these properties when using templates so ignore them for now.

 Info

-While the prebuilt settings cover the very basic and general configurations a game may have, it does not cover things specific to your own unique project.
+While the prebuilt settings cover the very basic and general configurations of a game, it does not cover things specific to your own unique project.
 GGS supports creating custom settings.
 For more information, view Custom Settings.

 Adding a Component